Edit an Article (running DNN Docs Locally on Your Machine)

 Markdown: Docs uses markdown syntax to format the docs files.
 Markdown is simple to pick up on.
 Familiarize yourself with the Markdown Guide to DocFx before making updates to content.

-Now that you've gotten DNN Docs running locally (congrats BTW!) we will talk through the steps for making an edit, previewing the edit, pushing it to your forked repo, then creating a Pull Request.
+Now that you've gotten DNN Docs running locally (congrats BTW!) we will talk through the steps for making an edit (in your local repo), previewing the (local) edit, pushing it to your forked repo (on the Github.com website), then creating a Pull Request on the Github.com website.
+First using Git; second using Visual Studio.

-Fork the DNN Docs Repo into your own Repo.
+Fork the DNN Docs Repo into your own Repo on Github.

 Set your remote repositories.
 We will use the terms "upstream" and "origin".
-When you originally cloned the repo (in the "Getting DNN Docs Running Locally" pre-requisite) the
+Note: when you originally cloned the repo locally (in the "Getting DNN Docs Running Locally" pre-requisite) the locally cloned repo was named

 git remote add upstream https://github.com/DNNCommunity/DNNDocsto add the main DNN Docs repo as your "upstream" repoNote